BADet: Boundary-Aware 3D Object Detection from Point Clouds: Concluding Remarks

 \highlight{ We have presented BADet for 3D object detection from point clouds.
 Conceptually, the new model provides an information compensation mechanism to deal with the situation wherein RoI proposals lack enough information about the object boundary due to their deviations to the (unknown) ground truth.
 Extensive experiments on two public benchmarks, \ie the widely acknowledged KITTI and the more recent nuScenes, show that BADet compares favorably against the state-of-the-art.
 The encouraging results can set a new baseline for more follow-up literature and are poised to facilitate other downstream applications. }

-\highlight{ Much remains to be done.
-First, the inference time needs to be further optimized, say by down-scaling the local neighborhood graphs.
+Much remains to be done.
+First, the inference time needs to be further optimized, say by down-scaling the

+local neighborhood graphs.
 Second, attention mechanisms can be integrated into the RFA module for adaptive multi-level feature aggregation.
-Finally, as we consider point clouds so far, how to extend BADet to handle multi-modality sensory data deserves further research. }
+Finally, as we consider point clouds so far, how to extend BADet to handle multi-modality sensory data deserves further research.

 \highlight{ \textbf{Acknowledgements}.
 This work was supported by the National Natural Science Foundation of China under Grant 62172420 and Beijing Natural Science Foundation under Grant 4202033. }